 - Features.
 Explore and compare account features like reward programs, mobile banking and budgeting tools.

 - Fees.
 Look out for service fees for balance minimums, withdrawing funds and outgoing wires.

 - Access.
 Consider how much you want access to your money.
-Federal regulation limits both accounts to six withdrawals, but some traditional savings accounts make it difficult to access your money.
+Federal regulation limits both accounts to six withdrawals.
+But this rule could be temporarily waived due to the coronavirus pandemic.
+Check with your provider.

 - Security.
 Regardless of which account you choose, find out if it’s covered by FDIC deposit insurance or any other security features.

 Use the table to compare money market and savings accounts by APY, minimum deposit, features and more.
 If multiple accounts catch your eye, click the “Compare” box to view them side-by-side.

 Money market accounts provide flexible access and higher interest rates, but often have higher deposit requirements.
 Traditional savings accounts, on the other hand, can limit spending and have lower deposit requirements, making it easy to start saving.
 Compare your options for traditional savings accounts and money market accounts to find out which one is right for you.

 Frequently asked questions

 Ask an Expert